afsarchowdhury/g4sr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`g4sr` is an API wrapper for Go4Schools.
+{g4sr} is an `R` API wrapper for Go4Schools.
 It allows you to manage your school’s data.
 Authentication is required for all requests.
 See your school’s administrator for an API key.
-It should look something like
+It should look something like this:
-this:

 `thisISyourAPIkeyITlooksLIKEaLONGstringOFlettersANDnumbers`